Ecodesign for Sustainable Products Regulation (ESPR)

 Stef van Kleef Sustainability Consultant Contact Stef

-ESPR affects all manufacturers, importers, and distributors selling physical goods in the EU, with an initial focus on textiles, electronics, furniture, and construction materials.
-Fashion brands must also comply with bans on unsold stock destruction.
-B2B manufacturers in automotive, machinery, and industrial equipment must meet circularity requirements.
+ESPR affects all manufacturers, importers, and distributors selling physical goods in the EU, with an initial focus on electronics, iron and steel, aliminium, textiles, tyres, furniture, and matrasses.
+Among others, well-known fashion brands must disclose annual information on the number of unsold goods, as well as stop with the destruction of unsold goods.
 Non-EU exporters to Europe must also comply, making this relevant to global supply chains.

-What software tooling/partners do we use for this service?
+What software tooling and partners do we use for the ESPR?

-What makes Good Growth Collective’s SaaS model unique for ESPR?
+What makes our SaaS model unique for ESPR compliance?